NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Use SSBO or UBO to pass particle data to GPU, per pixel loop over particles check if within radius of each particle, accumulate overlapping radii etc. Using Implicit Circle function to create 2D SDF like surface or Metaballs via a field like function.

-Trying to pass the particle data via pure uniform arrays is useless as there is a 1024 constant limit which when passing even a reduced particle struct of 2 vec2s (pos and vel) and a single float (density) is exceeded with only a few hundred particles.
+Trying to pass the particle data via pure uniform arrays is useless as there is a 1024 float constant limit which when passing even a reduced particle struct of 2 vec2s (pos and vel) and a single float (density) is exceeded with only a few hundred particles.
 The other option is use textures or SSBO.
 SSBO is core in 4.3 so will need to move from OpenGL 4.0 to 4.3 I don't think it matters, its 2022 and most likely this will never get ran anywhere else ever, my concern was if someone tries to compile and run this on a mac where Core OpenGL ends at 4.1 but I highly doubt that will happen as this probably won't even compile on Mac OS as is.
 So I think it will just be easier to use SSBOs.